Skip to Content

 Common words that people use to describe their sexual orientation include asexual, bisexual, gay, lesbian, pansexual, and straight.

-Talking with your children about their sexual orientation
+Talking with your child about their sexual orientation

-Sexual orientation is a spectrum, and some people aren’t sure where they fit in.
-If your child tells you that they are questioning their sexuality, or shares with you that they are part of the LGBTQ+ community, encourage them to talk about their feelings.
+If your child tells you that they are questioning their sexuality (between 7% and 9% of youth identify as LGBTQ+) or shares with you that they are part of the LGBTQ+ community, encourage them to talk about their feelings.
 Listen without interrupting.
 Then, share your support and acceptance.

 You may not understand everything right away.
 If your child says something you’re unfamiliar with or that conflicts with your cultural or religious beliefs, it may be hard for you to accept.
 Even if you need time to process what your child is saying, tell them that you love them and that nothing will change that.
 It’s crucial that you express your support.